John Shine

 John Shine AC FRS FAA (born 3 July 1946) is an Australian biochemist and molecular biologist.
-Shine and Lynn Dalgarno discovered the nucleotide sequence, called the Shine-Dalgarno sequence, necessary for the initiation and termination of protein synthesis.
+Shine and Lynn Dalgarno discovered a nucleotide sequence, called the Shine–Dalgarno sequence, necessary for the initiation of protein synthesis.
 He directed the Garvan Institute of Medical Research in Sydney from 1990 to 2011.
-In May 2018 Shine was elected President of the Australian Academy of Science.
+From 2018 to 2022, Shine was President of the Australian Academy of Science.

 Background and early career

-The brother of scientist, Richard Shine, John Shine was born in Brisbane in 1946 and completed his university studies at the Australian National University (ANU) in Canberra, graduating with a bachelor of science with honours in 1972 and completing his PhD in 1975.
+The brother of scientist Richard Shine, John Shine was born in Brisbane in 1946 and completed his university studies at the Australian National University (ANU) in Canberra, graduating with a bachelor of science with honours in 1972 and completing his PhD in 1975.
 During the course of his studies he and his supervisor, Lynn Dalgarno, discovered the RNA sequence necessary for ribosome binding and the initiation of protein synthesis in the bacterium Escherichia coli.
-The sequence was named the Shine-Dalgarno sequence.
+The sequence was named the Shine–Dalgarno sequence.
 This was a key discovery allowing further development of molecular biology, especially genetic engineering, and was an important discovery towards understanding gene expression and regulation.

-Shine undertook post doctoral research at the Department of Biochemistry and Biophysics at the University of California, San Francisco (UCSF), during this period he was the first to clone a human hormone gene and was a central figure in the cloning of the insulin and growth hormone genes.
-He also determined the first sequence responsible for replication of a cancer causing virus.
+Shine undertook post doctoral research at the Department of Biochemistry and Biophysics at the University of California, San Francisco (UCSF).
+During this period he became the first person to clone a human hormone gene and was central to the cloning of the insulin and growth hormone genes.
+He also determined the first sequence responsible for replication of a cancer-causing virus.

-Returning to Australia and the Australian National University in 1978, he cloned the human renin gene and cloned the endorphin gene, going on to demonstrate that human hormone genes cloned in bacteria could be expressed in a biologically active form.
+Returning to Australia and ANU in 1978, he cloned the human renin and endorphin genes, going on to show that human hormones expressed in bacteria can maintain their biological activity.
 He also founded the Centre for Recombinant DNA Research at ANU.
 In 1982 he was awarded that Gottschalk Medal by the Australian Academy of Science.

-Shine returned to the United States in 1984, taking a position at UCSF and directing a biotechnology company California Biotechnology Inc. He was instrumental in the development and growth of the company, now Scios, and subsequently sold to Johnson and Johnson.
+Shine returned to USCSF in 1984, and worked as a vice-president at California Biotechnology Inc. from 1984 to 1986; he was a board member from 1987 to 1989.
+He was instrumental in the development and growth of the company, which was subsequently sold to Johnson and Johnson.